MonikaSData/stock-analysis/README.md

 - What are the advantages and disadvantages of refactoring a code?

+   *The advantages of refactoring are:*

-   *1. The advantages of refactoring are that the code becomes more readable,less complex and easier to understand.
+   a.
+The code becomes more readable,less complex and easier to understand.
+   b.
 The process in most cases will uncover bad patterns in the code that can be eliminated.
+   c.
 Refactoring also leads to code/program that runs faster and is more adaptible.
-Debugging might become easier with refactored code.*
+Debugging might become easier with refactored code.

+   *The disadvantages of refactoring are:*

-   *2. The disadvantages are that the process of refactoring can become time consuming and expensive.
-If refactoring is not done right (there is not enough time to test the refactored code), the code can become broken which might lead to more bugs and issues during a release.*
+   a.
+The process of refactoring can become time consuming and expensive.
+   b.
+If refactoring is not done right (there is not enough time to test the refactored code), the code can become broken which might lead to more bugs and issues during a release.

 - What are the advantages and disadvantages of refactoring of the original and refactored VBA script?